formkit/docs-content/essentials/context.md

-# Context
+# Context object

 FormKit inputs use a reactive object to expose data to slots, rules, and the underlying [schema](/essentials/schema) that defines the input.
-This is called the `context` object is found in the each input's [core `node` object](/essentials/core-node) at `node.context`.
+This is called the `context` object and is found in the each input's [core `node` object](/essentials/core-node) at `node.context`.
 The context object has the following properties:

 <div data-tight>